bcole/bcole.github.io/_posts/2015-10-21-html5-developer-conference.markdown

 Mike gave a *lot* of tips & tricks in this talk to keep in mind while designing your CSS and website.
 I'll pull out a few that I especially thought were useful.

 **1) Use CSS classes, not IDs**

-Sure, there will be the exception to the rule, but in general - use classes, not IDs!

 Classes are reusable, and this approach helps promote a component based design and dissuades styling for "one-off's" (more on this later).